Snowcat: History

 The forerunners of the snowcat were the tracked "motors" designed by Captain Scott and his engineer Reginald Skelton for the Antarctic Terra Nova Expedition of 1910–1913.
 These tracked motors were built by the Wolseley Tool and Motor Car Company in Birmingham.

-In the 1955–1958 Fuchs and Hillary Transantarctic Expedition, four modern snowcats were used, produced by the Tucker Sno-Cat Corporation of Medford, Oregon.
-These vehicles were highly modified for the purposes of the expedition.
+Theodore P. Flynn and the United States Forestry Service in Oregon developed a snow tractor in 1937.

-The name "snowcat" originates from the 1946 trademark by Tucker Sno-Cat Corporation.
+The name "snowcat" originates from the 1946 trademark by Tucker Sno-Cat Corporation of Medford, Oregon.
 This specialized over-snow vehicle dominated the snow transportation market until the 1960s when other manufacturers entered the business.
 By then "snowcat" was such a common description that it was used to describe all over-snow vehicles (see generic trademark).
 Tucker is also well known for its use of four tracks on its vehicles.
 Tucker Sno-Cat is arguably the best known of the early manufacturers and remains in business today.
 Tucker Sno-Cats have been used by numerous military, governmental agencies and utilities.

+Competitive snowcat trials were conducted by the U.S. Soil Conservation Service in Sun Valley, Idaho from 1950-1952.

+In the 1955–1958 Fuchs and Hillary Transantarctic Expedition, four modern snowcats were used, produced by the Tucker Sno-Cat Corporation.
+These vehicles were highly modified for the purposes of the expedition.

+Between 1956 and 1968, Kristi Company made two-track snowcats in Colorado but ceased production with fewer than 200 total units sold.

 Another early model was the Swedish made Aktiv Snow Trac of which 2265 were manufactured in Sweden between 1957 and 1981.
-NATO forces used the Snow Trac successfully during the Cold War between NATO and the USSR.
-Numerous accounts from Antarctica related successful use of the Snow Trac by research organizations such as A.N.A.R.E. in Antarctica.
+The Snow Trac was used by NATO forces, and by research organizations such as A.N.A.R.E. in Antarctica.
+Over 1000 Snow Tracs were imported to Canada and the United States, mostly by Canadian utilities and U.S. governmental agencies; the Snow Trac is still in common use in private ownership.
+An updated version called "Sno Trac" is produced by an Idaho company.

+Around 1959 Bruce Nodwell Ltd. of Canada produced the Nodwell 110, which in 1965 became a new company, Foremost Industries.

-Thiokol sold its ski-lift and snowcat operation in 1978 to John DeLorean, and changed its name to DeLorean Motor Company (DMC).
+Thiokol was another American maker of snowcats, notably the Imp, Super Imp and Spryte dual-track models.
+Thiokol manufactured an amphibious version of the Spryte, called the Swamp Spryte.
+Thiokol sold its ski-lift and snowcat operation in 1978 to John DeLorean, and changed its name to DeLorean Manufacturing Company (DMC).
 DMC was later bought out by its management team and renamed Logan Machine Company (LMC).
-LMC ceased production in 2000.
-Thiokol's Imp, Super-Imp and Spryte were popular dual-track snowcats and Thiokol's production continued under DMC and LMC.
-The Spryte, sold later as 1200 and 1500 series machines, are still popular in commercial and industrial use, nearly 20 years after the end of their production runs.
-Many of these models are still in use today in the commercial market and are popular as privately owned snowcats.
+LMC ceased production around 2000.
+The Spryte, sold later as 1200 and 1500 series machines, are still popular in commercial, industrial use, and as privately owned snowcats.
+In 2002 Ohara acquired the rights to make LMC models.

-Between 1956 and 1968, KRISTI snowcat had a limited production of two-track snowcats in Colorado; it never became popular and ceased production with fewer than 200 total units produced.

-In 1982, Aktiv Snow Trac ceased assembly when its engine supplier (Volkswagen) ceased production of its air-cooled engines in Europe.
-Over 1000 Snow Tracs were imported to Canada and the United States, mostly by Canadian utilities and U.S. governmental agencies; the Snow Trac is still in common use in private ownership and to a lesser degree in commerce having produced over 2200 total machines which saw popular use all over the globe.